pieter-edelman-nictiz/hl7-fhir-validator-action/README.md

 * fail-at: The level at which issues are considered fatal (error, warning or information).
 If issues at this level or more grave occur, this action will fail.
 * verbosity-level: Only show issues at this level or more severe (error, warning or information).
-* ignore-errors: An optional YAML file with issues to ignore.
+* ignored-issues: An optional YAML file with issues to ignore.
 It is mandatory to provide a reason for each ignored issue.
 The file should be formatted like:

   ```yaml
   [resource.id]: